Luzkan/smells/content/smells/hidden-dependencies.md

 #### **Hard to Test**

-Mocking is required to test methods which use data outside of its closest scope (class or parameters).
+Mocking is required to test methods that use data outside of its closest scope (class or parameters).

-#### **Error Prone**
+#### **Error-Prone**

 Changing or removing data might unintentionally break code in unexpected places.

 #### **Decreased Comprehensibility**

-It is hard to understand methods behaviour without looking up the functions or variables outside of its scope.
+It is hard to understand the method's behavior without looking up the functions or variables outside its scope.

 ### Example